 CBD oil derived from marijuana plants (not hemp plants, but cannabis sativa varieties with more than 0.3% THC) are legal in some states and not in others (and the legalities may vary based on the situation such as if you have a medical need for it or not).

-What gets more confusing, though, is that federal laws haven't caught up to the changing state laws.
+What gets more confusing, though, is that federal laws in the US haven’t caught up to the changing state laws.
 While most places that sell CBD oil will tell you it is legal in all 50 states, according to the 1970 Controlled Substances Act, full spectrum CBD extractions are illegal.
 So, technically, any marijuana-based product, even a full spectrum hemp-derived CBD oil with no THC, is still considered a Schedule 1 drug by the Federal government.
 Despite that fact, DEA spokesman Rusty Payne answered this in an interview…

 it would not be an appropriate use of federal resources to go after a mother because her child has epileptic seizures and has found something that can help and has helped.
 Are they breaking the law?
 Yes, they are.
 Are we going to break her door down?
 Absolutely not.
 And I don’t think she’ll be charged by any U.S. Attorney.